jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2021-02-12-interview-symphony-of-heaven.md

 featuredimg: https://i.ibb.co/fMh4C0j/symphony.jpg
 ---

 Symphony of Heaven is a Blackened Death Metal band from Indiana.
-I had the opportunity to talk with the band about their recent EP, the faith that drives their music and the upcoming full-length album.
+I had the opportunity to talk with the band about their history, recent EP, the faith that drives their music and the upcoming full-length album.

 <hr>